-Now that the evenings become darker earlier, remember to be extra vigilant if you are out and near roads.
+Now that the evenings are darker earlier, it’s important to remember to be extra vigilant when you are out and near roads.

-When the evenings are darker, visibility levels for drivers, cyclists and pedestrians are reduced and road users are more vulnerable than usual.
+When the evenings are darker, visibility is greatly reduced for everyone which makes pedestrians and cyclists even more vulnerable than usual.

-It’s important for all road users to ensure that they can be seen at all times and drivers need to be aware that it is much more difficult to see pedestrians and other vulnerable road users.
+It’s important for everyone to ensure that they can be seen at all times and drivers need to be aware that it is much more difficult to see pedestrians and other vulnerable road users when it is dark.

 Helpful tips and advice